-6.10 Distances
+5.10 Distances

-A direct line distance is where distances are measured in a straight line between the address point of the child's home and the main entrance marker for the school.
+A direct line distance is where distances are measured in a straight line between the address point of the child's home and the main entrance marker for the school, indicated on North Somerset Council computerised system(s).
 Unless stated otherwise, where the direct line distances are equal, the ranking of applications will be determined by drawing lots.